-In Sukinda valley at Kaliapani, Dist Jajpur, Odisha, the chromite ore is being extracted by open pit methods.
+In Sukinda valley at Kaliapani, Dist Jajpur, Odisa, the chromite ore is being extracted by open pit methods.
 Several open pit mines are being operated on strike of the ore body by various mining companies.
-This practice has blocked the chromite ore in barrier pillars between the open pit mines.
-For example, a huge block of chromite ores has been left in the barrier pillars between 'Jindal Stainless Limited (JSL) and ISPAT' and between 'JSL and Tata Steel'.
-The average grade of the blocked ore in the barrier pillar between 'JSL and Tata Steel'.
-The average grade of the blocked ore in the barrier pillar between 'JSL and Tata Steel' has chromite of grade +44% and brings a huge opportunity to mine this ore.
-A photograph in Fig 1 shows blocked ore in the barrier pillar after open pit mining by Jindal Chromite Mine of JSPL.
+This practice has blocked the chromite ore inn barrier pillars between the open pit mines.
+For example, a huge block of chromite ores has been left in the barrier pillars between 'Jindal Stainless Limited (JSL) & ISPAT' and between 'JSL & TATA STEEL'.
+The average grade of the blocked ore in the barrier pillar between 'JSL & ISPAT' is about 30% and is currently infeasible to be mined economically.
+But, the blocked ore between 'JSL & TATA STEEL' has chromite of grade +44% and brings a huge opportunity to mine this ore.
+A photograph in Fig 1 shows blocked ore in the barrier pillar

-Theoretically, it is observed that underhand cut and fill (UCF) mining method can be a feasible method to mine the blocked chromite ores in the barrier pillar between Jindal chromite mines and Tata Steel chromite mines.
-This paper focuses on the mining method, design and stability and analysis of the overall economy using UCF mining of the blocked ore in the open pit barrier pillar.
+Theoretically, it is observed that Underhand Cut & Fill (UCF) mining method can be a feasible method to mine the blocked chromite ores in the barrier pillar between Jindal Chromite Mines and TATA STEEL Chromite mines.
+This paper focuses on the mining method, design & stability and analysis of the overall economy using UCF mining of the blocked ore in the open pit barrier pillar.